 This term we will be looking at the following units:-

 Reading comprehension and writing will be developed through these units

-For our History work this term we are focussing on Ancient Greeks.
+For our History work last term we were focussing on Ancient Greeks.
 To understand how we find out about things from the past, we had a go at archaelogy...